Saurav12das/soil_health_cycle/README.md

 1. Clone or download this repository to your local machine.
 2. Replace the placeholder API key in the script with your own credentials.
 3. Ensure you have R and the necessary packages (`rscopus`, `tidyverse`, `tm`, `hrbrthemes`, `tidytext`, etc.) installed.
-4. Run the `script.R` file in your R environment.
+4. Run the `codes.R` file in your R environment.

 ## Dependencies
 - R